GateNLP/neural-indexer/README.md

 To ingest, place content in the directory specified in the `.env` file.

-Files must be a series of gzipped JSON files, with one JSON object per line, with the extension `.json.gz`
+Files must be a series of gzipped JSON files, with one JSON object per line, with the extension `.json.gz`.

+A dashboard called "Tweet Ingest Overview" is automatically created during setup which displays information about the progress of the ingest.